Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Thompson shook his head and flipped his pen around his thumb.
 "One planet isn’t enough.
 We can’t even start this process until we have more planets that are ready to receive colonists."

 "What about getting more colonists off Earth?"
 Davies suggested.
 "Folctha is doing well, but there’s a lot of Cimbrean left to claim.
 A lot of resources.
-We could be colonizing it more aggressively…"
+We could be colonizing it more aggressively..."

 "Would you be happy with that?"
 Sartori asked.
 Folctha had come as a gargantuan boost to the UK’s economy, which was now exporting massive tonnages of food and lumber into the European market.
 By all accounts the colony was only about five hundred miles from a huge bed of Anthracite as well, which Hephaestus wasn’t alone in salivating over.